-Title Biorisk Management integrated into DVM Curriculum at Colombo under Dairy Science Park: Arif Yousaf, Special Assistant to CM KP Country Australia Date 14/09/17 Description A delegation of Dairy Science Park (DSP), The University of Agriculture, Peshawar, Pakistan completed their consultation on Biorisk Management (BRM) with Sandia National Laboratoreis (SNL) USA at Columbo, Sri Lanka.
+Title Biorisk Management integrated into DVM Curriculum at Colombo under Dairy Science Park: Arif Yousaf, Special Assistant to CM KP Country/Territory Australia Date 14/09/17 Description A delegation of Dairy Science Park (DSP), The University of Agriculture, Peshawar, Pakistan completed their consultation on Biorisk Management (BRM) with Sandia National Laboratoreis (SNL) USA at Columbo, Sri Lanka.
 The delegation of DSP was led by Mr Arif Yousaf, Special Assistant to Chief Minister on Law/Convener Task Force on Sustainable Development Goals, Government of Khyber Pakhtunkhwa and comprised Prof M Subhan Qureshi Chief Patron DSP, Prof Nazir Ahmad Dean FAHVS, Prof Umer Sadique, Dr Shoaib Sultan, Dr SB Khan, Dr Farhan A Khan, Dr Hamayun UAP, Prof Ghazala Yasmeen VC WUM, Prof Azam Kakar World Bank, Mrs Javed Farmer Sausage Co, Irfan Qureshi and Sadia Qurehi DSP, M Inam SSBU Sheringal, Dr Arshad PVMC, Prof M Rabbani UVAS and Dr Tayyab KMU.
 The Sandia team comprised Dr Melissa Finley, Mr Waleed Joyan and Ms Iris.

 SNL-DSP collaboration is the first groups in the world to introduce Biorisk Management courses in DVM Syllabus.
 The three days consultative workshop was held in Colombo, Sri Lanka from September 5th to 7th in which experts from various organizations in government, academia and the private sector participated.